TLINDEN/quickmon/README.md

-## quickmon - Quick monitoring script for commandline using google graph
+## quickmon - graph generating monitoring script.

 This is the README file for the graph generator quickmon.